rpoleski/MulensModel/examples/example_16/README.md

 # High-level script for fitting microlensing models with MulensModel

 This script aims at allowing easy access to fitting capabilities that gives MulensModel.
-It's an advanced usage of MulensModel package.
+Allowing easy access to many functions results in somehow complicated code, so if you want to learn MulensModel usage, then it's not the best place to start.
+Please see other examples in that case!
+Also please note that MulensModel has more capabilities than provided in this script.

-All settings are passed via YAML files, which are human- and machine-readable.
+Here all settings are passed via YAML files, which are human- and machine-readable.
+If the script syntax is unclear, then please search for information on YAML format files.

+### Basic usage

 Example usage: